SakshamGupta55/Data-Scientist-Nanodegree-Udacity/Course 4 - Project - Disaster Response Pipeline/README.md

 # Project - Disaster Response Pipeline

 ## Summary
-In this project, a machine learning pipeline is created to help classify messages sent during disaster events .
-This project aims to categorize events into several categories to help forwarding disaster message from people to correct relief agency.
+In this project, a machine learning pipeline is created to help classify messages sent during disaster events.
+This project aims to classify events into several categories to help forward disaster messages from people to the appropriate relief agency.

 ## Components
 The different components of the project are